astronomer/astro-docs/enterprise/v0.25/04_deploy/04_deploy-nfs.md

 ## Provision an NFS Volume

-While you can use any NFS volume for this step, we recommend using each support cloud provider's own NFS volume solution:
+While you can use any NFS volume for this step, we recommend using your cloud provider's primary NFS volume solution:

 * GCP: [Filestore](https://cloud.google.com/filestore/docs/creating-instances)
 * Azure: [File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal)